HerrMotz/bachelor-thesis/publication/main.typ

 #todo[Mention, that I am limited to two prefixes, wdt and wd.
 Also mention, that there is a configuration file, which contains all Wikibase data sources. ]

-The *frontend* was written using the libraries Vite, Vue3, ReteJS and TailwindCSS (all under MIT license).
+The *frontend* was written using the libraries Vite, Vue3, ReteJS and TailwindCSS (all licensed under MIT license).
 Its purpose is to allow the user to
 + build a VQG, and edit it from the SPARQL code editor,
 + searching for items and properties in arbitrary Wikibase instances,
 + display meta-information on items and properties,